 - Serving as Secretary of the Bay Ridge Art Walk (SAW) to bring public art to 5th Avenue.

 - Helping neighbors during Sandy relief efforts.

 Chris is running for Democratic District Leader because he sees that many of the solutions to the problems our neighborhoods face will be solved when politicians put their constituents ahead of special interests.
-After the trials and convictions of Sheldon Silver and Dean Skelos anybody can see that New York is in a state of crisis.
 Chris believes the best way to make a difference is to be engaged in the process.
-As someone who has taken on corruption head on in the past, he is not one to shrink from a challenge.

-Chris is running for District Leader because we need a Democratic Party that promotes Democratic values.
-He will work for a party agenda that fights to raise the minimum wage to $15, protects women’s rights, stands up for students and teachers, and isn’t bullied by greedy developers.
-He believes we need a Democratic Party that works for all New Yorkers, no matter age, race, religion, gender, sexual orientation, income or zip code.
+Chris is a Democrat because he believes in Democratic values.
+He will fight to raise wages, protect women’s rights, stand up for students and teachers, and protect our neighborhood from greedy developers.
+He believes we need a government that works for all New Yorkers, no matter age, race, religion, gender, sexual orientation, income or zip code.

 Chris is determined to put New Yorkers back in charge of their government.